Sinhala script: Relation to other scripts

 Sinhala alphabet differs from other Indo-Aryan alphabets in that it contains a pair of vowel sounds (U+0DD0 and U+0DD1 in the proposed Unicode Standard) that are unique to it.
 These are the two vowel sounds that are similar to the two vowel sounds that occur at the beginning of the English words at (ඇ) and ant (ඈ).

-Another feature that distinguishes Sinhala from its sister Indo-Aryan languages is the presence of a set of five nasal sounds known as half-nasal or prenasalized stops.

 Computer encoding

 Generally speaking, Sinhala support is less developed than support for Devanāgarī, for instance.
 A recurring problem is the rendering of diacritics which precede the consonant and diacritic signs which come in different shapes, like the one for u.

 Sinhala support did not come built in with Microsoft Windows XP, unlike Tamil and Hindi, but was supported by third-party means such as Keyman by SIL International.
 Thereafter, all versions of Windows Vista and above, including Windows 10 come with Sinhala support by default, and do not require external fonts to be installed to read Sinhala script.
 Nirmala UI is the default Sinhala font in Windows 10.
 The latest versions of Windows 10 have added support for Sinhala Archaic Numbers that were not supported by default in previous versions.

 For macOS, Apple Inc. has provided Sinhala font support for versions of macOS that are Catalina and above through Unicode integration.
 Keyboard support is available by third-party means such as Helakuru and Keyman.
 In Mac OS X, Sinhala font and keyboard support were provided by Nickshanks and Xenotypetech.

 For Linux, the IBus, and SCIM input methods allow the use Sinhala script in applications with support for a number of key maps and techniques such as traditional, phonetic and assisted techniques.
 In addition, newer versions of the Android mobile operating system also support both rendering and input of Sinhala script by default and applications like Helakuru serve as dedicated keyboard integrators.